Jaw Surgery in Kingwood TX : A Comprehensive Guide

 Malocclusion Correction with Jaw Surgery

-Malocclusion, often referred to as a “bad bite” arises when the upper and lower jaws are not properly aligned, leading to difficulties in both oral function and aesthetic appearance.
-In more extreme instances, surgical intervention on the jaw is necessary.
+Malocclusion, often referred to as a “bad bite” can arise when the upper and lower jaws are not properly aligned, leading to difficulties in both function and aesthetics.
+Often these issues can be addressed with braces alone for growing children, however, for adults, jaw surgery may be the only option.

 Types of malocclusion